-|Checklist for Determining Severity of Pain and Type and Dosage of Analgesics Administered to Women s Patient Undergoing Breast Surgeries|
+|Checklist for Determining Severity of Pain and Type and Dosage of Analgesics Administered to Patients Undergoing Breast Surgeries|

 |Davoud Aghamohamadi1, Mehdi Khanbabayi Gol2|

-|1Department of Anesthesiology, Faculty of Medicine, Imam Reza Medical, Tabriz University of Medical Sciences.
-Tabriz, Iran
+|1Department of Anesthesiology, Medicine Faculty, Imam Reza Medical, Tabriz University of Medical Sciences, Tabriz, Iran

 Viewed : 220 times

 Downloaded : 22 times.

 |Full Text(PDF) | Related Articles|

-Objectives: Control of acute pains requires proper diagnosis and prescription of appropriate drugs.
-Hence, it is quite necessary to develop a systematic checklist containing all factors affecting acute postoperative pain or any acute pain associated with breast cancer in order to determine the type and dosage of analgesics administered to patients.
-The aim of the present study was design the psychometric, and pilot execution of a checklist for determining the severity of pain and type and dosage of analgesics administered to patients undergoing breast surgeries.
+Objectives:Controlling acute pains requires proper diagnosis and prescription of appropriate drugs.
+Hence, it is quite necessary to develop a systematic checklist containing all factors affecting the acute postoperative pain or any acute pain associated with breast cancer in order to determine the type and dosage of analgesics administered to the patients.
+The aim of the present study was the design, and psychometric and pilot execution of a checklist for determining the severity of pain, as well as the type and dosage of analgesics administered to patients who underwent breast surgeries.

-Results: In the first stage, a 100-item checklist in 4 sub scales (severe pain, relatively severe pain, moderate pain, and mild pain) was designed.
-Then, 66 items were eliminated due to low Content Validity Ratio(CVR) and Content Validity Index(CVI).
-The final checklist contained 34 items with an S-CVI/Ave of 0.941, inter-cluster correlation test (P=0.001) and internal consistency of 0.921.
+Results: In the first stage, a 100-item checklist was designed, which included 4 subscales (i.e., severe, relatively severe pain, moderate, and mild pain).
+Then, 66 items were eliminated due to the low content validity ratio and content validity index (CVI).
+The final checklist contained 34 items with an S-CVI/Ave of 0.941, as well as an inter-cluster correlation test (P=0.001) and internal consistency of 0.921.